fiirefly24/belajar-python/definition.md

     *args allows you to pass multiple non-key arguments **kwargs allows you to pass multiple keyword arguments

+## Iterables
+    An object/collection that can return its elements one at a time, allowing it to be iterated over in a loop e.g. tuple, list, set, dictionary

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.